 “Do you have a good understanding of informal structures and processes at the organisation?”

 Your employees will only deliver their best work if they fully understand their role.
-Your questions should assess whether they have good access to the tools, resources and training provided, and whether these resources are suitable for their role.
+Your questions should assess whether they have good access to the tools, resources and training provided and whether these resources are suitable for each individual.
+It is the role of internal communication to ensure high levels of understanding throughout the organisation.

 4. Coping with the unexpected